ZebraAlgebra/personal-webpage/README.md

 # personal-webpage
-Personal Webpage using Zola and anemone.
+Personal Webpage using Zola and anemone deployed on [Netlify](https://zebraalgebra-personal-page.netlify.app/).